PG&E Corporation (PCGU) Stock Analysis

 PG&E Corporation (PCGU) trades at $145.00.
 PG&E Corporation is a utility company focused on delivering electricity and natural gas to customers in northern and central California.
 Sector: Utilities.

-Price live · AI analysis from Mar 16, 2026Analyst Coverage for PCGU: PCGU does not currently have published analyst price targets in our coverage universe.
+Last analyzed: Mar 16, 2026Analyst Coverage for PCGU: PCGU does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
-In the absence of analyst consensus, our AI model evaluates PCGU against Utilities peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.
+In the absence of analyst consensus, our AI model evaluates PCGU against Utilities peers across nine fundamental dimensions and assigns a neutral fundamental signal based on the underlying data.

 How is this calculated? →PG&E Corporation (PCGU) Utility Operations & Dividend Profile